The Dick Cavett Show: Resurgence

 Global Image Works, the current owner of the footage of the show, has made a YouTube channel with clips from the show.
 It launched on June 7, 2018.
-As of June 2020, the channel has over 47.3 million views.
+As of February 2024, the channel has over 134 million views.
 News outlets have covered clips from the show, mostly because of the celebrities.
 HBO released a documentary called Ali and Cavett: The Tale of Tapes, which is about Muhammad Ali's friendship with him, making the show even more popular in the 2020s.

 Reruns of the show currently air weeknights on the Decades cable network, though 90-minute episodes have been cut to fit a one-hour slot, and musical performances are almost always removed, presumably for licensing reasons.
-However, as of March 27, 2023, it will no longer be shown on Decades as it re-brands itself as Catchy Comedy.
+However, as of March 27, 2023, it will no longer be shown on Decades as it rebrands itself as Catchy Comedy.

 In popular culture

-In a scene from the 1977 Woody Allen-directed film, Annie Hall, Allen appears on the show in character as comedian Alvy Singer, with Cavett interviewing.
+In a scene from the 1977 Woody Allen–directed film, Annie Hall, Allen appears on the show in character as comedian Alvy Singer, with Cavett interviewing.
 There is a scene in the 1994 film Forrest Gump, where Tom Hanks in the titular role, appears in the show together with John Lennon.
 The creation of this scene was achieved via the use of ground-breaking special visual effects.
 Both films wound up winning the Academy Award for Best Picture.

 The Dick Cavett Show plays a prominent role in the season finale of the first season of Bojack Horseman.
 In the show, a young Bojack is watching a cartoon version of Cavett interview Secretariat.
 Cavett asks Secretariat a question from a rambling letter sent by Bojack: "What do you do when you get sad?
 How do you not be sad?"
 Secretariat responds by saying, in part: "BoJack, when you get sad, you run straight ahead a-and you keep running forward, no matter what."
 In the second season of Bojack Horseman it is revealed that Bojack did not hear the Secretariat response because of a loud argument between Bojack's parents.

+The set of The Adam Friedland Show is a replica of The Dick Cavett Show set.